GraphDatabaseExperiments/eFD_experiments/experiments/4_What_does_graph_normalization_look_like/README.md

 REMOVE e.countries, e.country_codes
 '''

 which results in the normalized graph.
+Here we used meaningful labels for the newly created nodes and edges.